 Clean Monday

-Unlike the Orthodox Christmas that is observed annually on 7 January, Clean Monday does not have a fixed date but is instead a moveable feast.
+Unlike the Orthodox Christmas observed annually on 7 January, Clean Monday is not a fixed date but a moveable feast.
 That means it changes from one year to another, based on some astronomical calculations.
 With that said, Clean Monday usually falls somewhere in February or March.

-Since this period marks the end of winter and the beginning of spring, Clean Monday in Greece is mostly celebrated outdoors.
+Since this period marks the end of winter and the beginning of spring, Clean Monday in Greece is mainly celebrated outdoors.
 The Greeks usually gather around and socialise with family and friends.
-They go on lively picnics and excursions to enjoy the warm breezy weather, sing, dance, and, well, fly kites.
+They go on lively picnics and excursions to enjoy the warm, breezy weather, sing, dance, and fly kites.

-Let’s also not forget about the most important part of any celebration: food.
-On Clean Monday, the Greeks eat lots of delicious seafood that primarily constitutes shellfish, molluscs, shrimp, cuttlefish, and octopus.
-They also consume Greek bread, beans, and rice-stuffed vine leaf rolls with deliciously savoury dipping sauces, wine, and desserts.
+Let’s also remember the most essential part of any celebration: food.
+On Clean Monday, the Greeks eat lots of delicious seafood, primarily shellfish, molluscs, shrimp, cuttlefish, and octopus.
+They also consume Greek bread, beans, rice-stuffed vine leaf rolls with deliciously savoury dipping sauces, wine, and desserts.

-During Apokries, the Greeks throw a lot of parties, organise public events, go out, get along, sing, dance, and enjoy so much delicious food.
+During Apokries, the Greeks throw parties, organise public events, go out, get along, sing, dance, and enjoy delicious food.

 Flour war (the what)

-This is by far how people in most parts of Greece celebrate Clean Monday.
-But those who live in the beautiful, teeny-tiny town of Galaxidi in Central Greece welcome the long fasting season in a more iconically remarkable, lively, though quite messy but surely astonishing, way.
+This is how people in most parts of Greece celebrate Clean Monday.
+But those who live in the beautiful, teeny-tiny town of Galaxidi in Central Greece welcome the long fasting season in a more iconically remarkable, lively, though quite messy, but indeed astonishing way.

 That is the Alevromountzouromata or the flour war!

-To understand that, let’s take a step back and learn a little about the Great Lent in Christianity.
+To understand that, let’s step back and learn a little about the Great Lent in Christianity.

 The Great Lent